When the unexpected happened, the Knoll family's life turned upside-down. Here's their story of how life insurance provided some peace of mind.

 'It made everything possible.
 It made not giving up possible.'

-It’s not unusual for couples to put a lot of thought into purchasing the right life insurance policy.
-But this was not the case with Securian customers Greg and Melissa Knoll.
+It’s not unusual for couples to put a lot of thought into purchasing the right life insurance policy — but that was not the case with Securian Financial customers Greg and Melissa Knoll.

 “On the one hand, I think about how unlucky our family was,” said Melissa.
 “To lose a husband, a father, at such a young age.
 But then I think about the past eight years and realize instead how incredibly lucky we were.
 We had life insurance, which made our lives possible.
 Greg would be thrilled that our family has been able to live the life we planned.”